KopfLab/labware_commands/README.md

   - `lock on` to safely lock the device (i.e. no commands will be accepted until `lock off` is called) - letter `L` in state overview
   - `lock off` to unlock the device if it is locked
   - `reset data` to reset the data stored in the device
+  - `reset state` to reset the entire device state back to the default (only takes effect on next power up!!)

 # `SerialDeviceController` commands: